Essex Road railway station: History

 By comparison with other underground stations built at the beginning of the 20th century, the station's surface building is nondescript and unremarkable.
 Unlike many other central London underground stations, Essex Road was never modernised with escalators and access to the platforms is by lift or a spiral staircase.
 The station also lacks the automatic ticket gates present at most London Underground and many National Rail stations.
-Far fewer passengers use Essex Road station, only 0.77 million entries and exits during 2019-20, compared to nearby Angel tube station, with 17.7 million for 2019.
+Far fewer passengers use Essex Road station, only 0.77 million entries and exits during 2019–20, compared to nearby Angel tube station, with 17.7 million for 2019.

-At the lower level the lifts and staircase (of 157 steps) are connected to the platforms via a passageway and a short staircase rising between the two tunnels.
+At the lower level the lifts and staircase (of 156 steps) are connected to the platforms via a passageway and a short staircase rising between the two tunnels.
 The Underground's former operation of the station is evident from the unused and rusty fourth rail which once provided a return of the current from the tube trains serving the line.
 The third rail is still in use, with return now through the running rails.
-Signs at street and platform level still reference Network SouthEast, even though it is now Great Northern that manage and serve this station.
+Signs at street and platform level use Helvetica and logos which still reference Network SouthEast, despite that brand being defunct for over 30 years.